iankorf/MCB185-2023/Unit0/README.md

 professional bioinformatics work.
 However, if that's all you have, it will work fine for this course.

+### Raspberry Pi ###

+The Raspberry Pi is an inexpensive ($50-100) single board computer that is about the size of a deck of cards.
+You can also get one built into a slim keyboard.
+They use Linux as their OS.
+You just need to provide a mouse and monitor.
+They work great as a learning platform, but can be limiting later on as some useful bioinformatics software isn't compiled for the Pi.

+### Remote Login ###

+Another way to work with Linux is to use your computer as a terminal to another computer located somewhere on the Internet.
+This might be part of a larger cloud computing service (e.g. Google, Amazon, etc.) or a computer located at your school.
+The downside here is that you'll need a network connection and you'll need to figure out how to edit remote files from your favorite desktop editor (unless you like terminal-based editors).

 ### Linux on Tablet ###

 I don't have any experience with Linux on tablets.
 I've seen it done, and it